meteor-useraccounts/meteor/packages/identity/API.md

 example).
 Otherwise, `func` can set `attemptInfo.allowed = false` if `attemptInfo.identity` should be considered invalid.
 All `func`s registered with `Identity.validate` are called whenever an identity is validated.

+### `Identity.validateClientState(func)`

+Set policy controlling what values are considered valid by `Identity.isClientStateValid(clientState)`.
+This allows a consistent policy to be enforced across multiple identity services that need to store client state and/or pass it to other clients.
+The policy can be used to prevent an attacker from exploiting client state to use the app to store or transfer his own data.

+When `Identity.isClientStateValid(clientState)` is called, `clientState` is passed to all `func`s registered with `Identity.validateClientState(func)`.
+If any `func` returns a falsey value, `Identity.isClientStateValid` will return `false`.
+Otherwise it will return `true.`

 ### `Accounts.addSignedUpInterceptor(func)`